What’s traditional British funeral etiquette? Are there…

 It also allows you to avoid rising funeral costs by freezing today’s prices, potentially saving your loved ones thousands in the future.

-Reassured can help you arrange a funeral plan for a range of alternative funerals and funeral services including humanist and direct cremation.
+Reassured can help you arrange a funeral plan for a cremation or burial, with a humanist or celebration of life service.

 Whether you choose an extravagant final farewell or opt for something simple, with a prepaid plan in place you can have peace of mind that your loved ones are protected from the stressful task of making all the arrangements themselves.

 You can pay for a funeral plan in full from £3,020 or in monthly payments from just £19.11* a month.

 To compare different funeral plan options, make the most of our FEE-FREE, FCA-regulated broker service today.